 There are several types of autoencoder models, each with its own unique approach to learning these compressed representations:

-1. Autoencoding models: These are the simplest type of autoencoder model.
+- Autoencoding models: These are the simplest type of autoencoder model.
 They learn to encode input data into a lower-dimensional representation.
 Then, they decode this representation back into the original input.

-2. Contractive autoencoder: This type of autoencoder model is designed to learn a compressed representation of the input data while being resistant to small perturbations in the input.
+- Contractive autoencoder: This type of autoencoder model is designed to learn a compressed representation of the input data while being resistant to small perturbations in the input.
 This is achieved by adding a regularization term to the training objective.
 This term penalizes the network for changing the output with respect to small changes in the input.

-3. Convolutional autoencoder (CAE): A Convolutional Autoencoder (CAE) is a type of neural network that uses convolutional layers for encoding and decoding of images.
+- Convolutional autoencoder (CAE): A Convolutional Autoencoder (CAE) is a type of neural network that uses convolutional layers for encoding and decoding of images.
 This autoencoder type aims to learn a compressed representation of an image by minimizing the reconstruction error between the input and output of the network.
 Such models are commonly used for image generation tasks, image denoising, compression, and image reconstruction.

-4. Sparse autoencoder: A sparse autoencoder is similar to a regular autoencoder, but with an added constraint on the encoding process.
+- Sparse autoencoder: A sparse autoencoder is similar to a regular autoencoder, but with an added constraint on the encoding process.
 In a sparse autoencoder, the encoder network is trained to produce sparse encoding vectors, which have many zero values.
 This forces the network to identify only the most important features of the input data.

-5. Denoising autoencoder: This type of autoencoder is designed to learn to reconstruct an input from a corrupted version of the input.
+- Denoising autoencoder: This type of autoencoder is designed to learn to reconstruct an input from a corrupted version of the input.
 The corrupted input is created by adding noise to the original input, and the network is trained to remove the noise and reconstruct the original input.
 For example, BART is a popular denoising autoencoder for pretraining sequence-to-sequence models.
 The model was trained by corrupting text with an arbitrary noising function and learning a model to reconstruct the original text.
 It is very effective for natural language generation, text translation, text generation and comprehension tasks.

-6. Variational autoencoders (VAE): Variational autoencoders are a type of generative model that learns a probabilistic representation of the input data.
+- Variational autoencoders (VAE): Variational autoencoders are a type of generative model that learns a probabilistic representation of the input data.
 A VAE model is trained to learn a mapping from the input data to a probability distribution in a lower-dimensional latent space, and then to generate new samples from this distribution.
 VAEs are commonly used in image and text generation tasks.

-7. Video Autoencoder: Video Autoencoder have been introduced for learning representations in a self-supervised manner.
+- Video Autoencoder: Video Autoencoder has been introduced for learning representations in a self-supervised manner.
 For example, a model was developed that can learn representations of 3D structure and camera pose in a sequence of video frames as input (see Pose Estimation).
 Hence, Video Autoencoder can be trained directly using a pixel reconstruction loss, without any ground truth 3D or camera pose annotations.
 This autoencoder type can be used for camera pose estimation and video generation by motion following.

-8. Masked Autoencoders (MAE): A masked autoencoder is a simple autoencoding approach that reconstructs the original signal given its partial observation.
+- Masked Autoencoders (MAE): A masked autoencoder is a simple autoencoding approach that reconstructs the original signal given its partial observation.
 A MAE variant includes masked autoencoders for point cloud self-supervised learning, named Point-MAE.
 This approach has shown great effectiveness and high generalization capability on various tasks, including object classification, few-show learning, and part-segmentation.
 Specifically, Point-MAE outperforms all the other self-supervised learning methods.

-How Autoencoders work in Computer Vision
+How Autoencoders Work in Computer Vision

 Autoencoder models are commonly used for image processing tasks in computer vision.
 In this use case, the input is an image and the output is a reconstructed image.
 The model learns to encode the image into a compressed representation.
 Then, the model decodes this representation to generate a new image that is as close as possible to the original input.